sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

 ```

 This allows us to create one or more test objects all in one place,
-which reduces the repetition in our tests (and thus to desire
+which reduces the repetition in our tests (and thus the desire
 to copy and paste code).

 ---